CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_rules.md

 ## 7. Intellectual property

 The following terms apply to participation in this machine learning challenge (“Challenge”).
-Entrants may create original solutions, prototypes, datasets, scripts, or other content, materials, discoveries or inventions (a “Submission”).
+Entrants may create original solutions, prototypes, datasets, scripts, or other content, materials, discoveries or inventions.
+Entrants retain ownership of all intellectual and industrial property rights (including moral rights) in and to these.

+The "submission" constitutes the audio files submitted to the challenge and the accompanying technical report.

 The Challenge is organised by the Challenge Organiser.

-Entrants retain ownership of all intellectual and industrial property rights (including moral rights) in and to Submissions.

 As a condition of submission, Entrant grants the Challenge Organiser, its subsidiaries, agents and partner companies, a perpetual, irrevocable, worldwide, royalty-free, and non-exclusive licence to use, reproduce, adapt, modify, publish, distribute, publicly perform, create a derivative work from, and publicly display the Submission.